Livestock Injury Claims & Cow Injury Claims

 Grieves solicitors help victims seek financial compensation and rehabilitation support when faced with an injury through no fault of their own.

-If you have been injured in the last three years due to a livestock farm accident, you may be eligible to make a compensation claim.
-You can contact us on 0800 0747 644 or fill in an online claim form to discuss your Claim for Farm Accident Compensation further.
+If you have been injured in the last three years due to a livestock farm accident, you may be eligible to make a farm accident compensation claim.

 Claiming for an injury caused by livestock